wrightmat/dnd-eberron/other/Platinum Scarf (Vestige).md

 ##### Slot 3

 * **Level 1**: For 1 hour or until you dismiss it (no action required), the scale becomes a +1 shield, which you or another creature can use.
-A creature wielding the shield has immunity to radiant damage.
+A creature wielding the shield has resistance to radiant damage.
 * **Level 2**: For 1 hour or until you dismiss it (no action required), the scale becomes a +2 shield, which you or another creature can use.
 A creature wielding the shield has immunity to radiant damage.
 * **Level 3**: For 1 hour or until you dismiss it (no action required), the scale becomes a +3 shield, which you or another creature can use.
 A creature wielding the shield has immunity to radiant damage.